 Don’t be afraid of a phone call

-Yes, we know millennials hate talking on the phone… but sometimes it’s easier to make plans that way.
+Yes, most of us hate talking on the phone… but sometimes it’s easier to make plans that way.
 If you’re struggling to find a time and day that works for your date, Kang suggests working it out with a call.
-“Pick up the phone and ask them out!
+“Pick up the phone and ask them out.
 You can set up the date in five minutes and spend your time and energy on getting ready for and enjoying the actual date,” she says.

 “Plus, there’s the added benefit of actually being able to connect live and get to know the person at a deeper level before spending the time to meet up,” she adds.
-“This would prevent you showing up for a date and realizing within the first five seconds that the person wasn’t who you thought was going to be.”
+“This would prevent you showing up for a date and realising within the first five seconds that the person wasn’t who you thought they were going to be.”

 Keep the first date casual